eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

   * PyCOMPSs execution TOSCA component to launch and monitor PyCOMPSs jobs.
   * Environment TOSCA component to hold properties of an HPC cluster.

+In following sections you will find a detailed description of each of these components and their configurable properties.
+Section :numref:`section_usage_example_tosca_topology_template` describes how these components are assembled together in a TOSCA topology template to implement the ROM Pillar I use case.
+More specifically you can refer to :numref:`tosca-topo-template` to see how properties of the TOSCA components are used in this particular context.

 Image Creation Service TOSCA component
 --------------------------------------